cdslaborg/paramonte/install.config.md

 ### `matlabdir`

-Specifies the path to the root **directory** of MATLAB against which the library will be linked.
+Specifies the path to the **root directory** of MATLAB against which the library will be linked.
 Within a MATLAB session, this directory path is returned by the MATLAB intrinsic function `matlabroot`.
+An example such path returned in MATLAB 2024a environment is: `'C:\Program Files\MATLAB\R2024a'` on Windows platforms.

 +   Usage (with `install.bat` or `install.sh`)
     ```bash